-This is an initial public offering of American depositary shares, or ADSs, of Renren Inc. Each ADS represents three Class A ordinary shares of Renren Inc. We are offering 42,898,711 ADSs, and the selling shareholders identified in this prospectus are offering 10,201,289 ADSs.
+This is an initial public offering of American depositary shares, or ADSs, of Renren Inc. Each ADS represents three Class A ordinary shares of Renren Inc., par value US\$0.001 per share.
+We are offering 42,898,711 ADSs, and the selling shareholders identified in this prospectus are offering 10,201,289 ADSs.
 We will not receive any of the proceeds from the ADSs sold by the selling shareholders.
 Prior to this offering, there has been no public market for our shares or ADSs.
+We anticipate the initial public offering price will be between US\$12.00 and US\$14.00 per ADS.

-Our ADSs have been approved for listing on the New York Stock Exchange, or the NYSE, under the symbol "RENN."
+We have applied to have our ADSs listed on the New York Stock Exchange, or the NYSE, under the symbol "RENN."